10 Genius Project Management Trends You Haven’t Heard of

 - … share talent.
 Teammates can switch teams on an as-needed basis.

 These groups are smaller and comprised of cross-functional members who are all focused on addressing specific project duties.
-They tap into one of the most valuable assets of the organisation: the skills, talent, and strengths of employees.
+They tap into one of the most valuable assets of the organization: the skills, talent, and strengths of employees.

 Networks of teams are paving the way for another project management movement…